-The Access Team operates Open Access and Crisis Clinic.
+The Access Team operates Open Access and Crisis clinic.
 Open Access is a same day walk-in service that provides mental health assessments by licensed clinicians for persons seeking mental health treatment and care.
-Crisis clinic is available to any consumer with the need for face to face crisis support at either the Olathe or Shawnee location.
+Crisis clinic is available to any consumer with the need for face-to-face crisis support at either the Shawnee or Olathe location.

 Crisis Assessment Team (CAT)

-CAT clinicians facilitate mental health reform screens, PASRR screens, resident reviews and Crisis Intervention Assessments.
-CAT staff also provide liaison services to the state hospital, RSI and the Adult Detention Center.
+- Serves as a liaison for services to the state hospital, RSI and the Adult Detention Center.

 Mental Health Co-Responders

-The Mental Health Co-responder Program embeds a mental health clinician from JCMHC within most of the police departments within Johnson County.
+The Mental Health Co-responder Program embeds a mental health clinician from Johnson County Mental Health Center (JCMHC) within most of the police departments within Johnson County.
 The goal of the program is to provide the right intervention at the right time in an effort to prevent unnecessary arrests, decrease trips to the emergency rooms and reduce repeat calls for service for our law enforcement partners.